peterprescott/peterprescott/README.md

 I'm now a Machine Learning Engineer at Mellizyme Biotechnology.

-On top of that I'm also trying to do a PhD part-time at Liverpool University's Geographic Data Science Lab, researching *geodemographics* -- basically, unsupervised machine learning applied to sociospatial big data.
+I'm also trying to do a PhD part-time at Liverpool University's Geographic Data Science Lab, researching *geodemographics* -- basically, unsupervised machine learning applied to sociospatial big data.
+The PhD program has included various taught modules, and you can see the various assignments I've done [here](https://github.com/peterprescott/data-analysis-msc).

 <!--
 **peterprescott/peterprescott** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.